 - Alternative data sources and data transmission hub: In response to the Fourth Industrial Revolution (4 IR), the NCR concluded an agreement with the IFC to pilot aspects of the G20 Financial Inclusion Policy Guide on the collection, processing and use of alternative data sources, and the development of digital technologies to enable small and medium-sized credit providers to collect and share data.
-Through this partnership and for the 2023/24 financial year, the NCR hosted a virtual Techsprint and a Hackathon Showcase event regarding leveraging technological innovation to improve the resilience and compliance of small credit providers to submit data to credit bureaus by complying with Regulation 19(13).
+Through this partnership and for the 2023/24 financial year, the NCR hosted a virtual Techsprint and a Hackathon Showcase event regarding leveraging technological innovation to improve the resilience and compliance of small credit providers.
+This is meant to facilitate the development of an affordable application/solution that will enable small credit providers to submit data to credit bureaus by complying with Regulation 19(13).
 The years to follow will see the implementation of this project. - Inter-governmental Innovation Hub: The NCR is part of the inter-governmental Innovation Hub that was launched during 2019 as a collaborative effort among financial sector regulators including the Financial Intelligence Centre (FIC), Financial Sector Conduct Authority (FSCA), NCR, South African Reserve Bank (SARB) and South African Revenue Service (SARS), working together under the IFWG.
 The purpose of the hub is to demystify the regulatory landscape, by providing a space for safe testing of innovative ideas, and actively advance innovation in financial services.
 To this end, a test case intended to test the predictive value of rental data for credit assessment is underway.
 Should this innovative idea be successful, rental data will be considered as part of credit assessment.